FerriteGiant/personal-site/content/projects/lcd-driver.md

 Before diving into the details of getting pixels to actually show up in the proper locations on the screen, let's walk though a high level overview of how the driver is going to be set up.

-* There will be two chucks of memory allocated as frame buffers.
+* There will be two chunks of memory allocated as frame buffers.
 The two buffers will switch between being written to and being read from.
-This will be accomplished by using two pointers, a "readBuffer" pointer and a "writeBuffer" pointer.
+This will be accomplished by using two pointers, `readBuffer` and `writeBuffer`.
 * Sprites will be stored in row-column order, each row right padded to the nearest byte.
 Each bit will represent a single pixel.
 Zero meaning deactive (clear), and One meaning active (dark).
-* Sprites will be loaded into the frame buffer currently pointed to by the "writeBuffer" pointer.
+* Sprites will be loaded into the frame buffer currently pointed to by `writeBuffer`.
 Upon loading the last sprite, the higher level code will let the driver know that the frame is complete.
-* A timer will trigger an interrupt and at each interrupt a single row of the writeBuffer will be loaded into the LCD controller ICs and latched out to display on the screen.
+* A timer will trigger an interrupt and at each interrupt a single row of the `readBuffer` will be loaded into the LCD controller ICs and latched out to display on the screen.
 * After loading the last row in a frame, a check is performed to determine if the pointers to the read and write buffers should be switched.

 #### System Overview